kbase/kb_sdk/doc/kb_sdk_local_test_module.md

 because the latter does not remove the previous bloating layers, despite the "rm" command.

 Final Note: Docker will rebuild everything from the first detected change in a dockerfile but pull everything upstream of that from cache.
-This means that if you are pulling in external data using RUN and a command like `git clone` or `wget` changes in those sources will not automatically be reflected in a rebuilt docker image unless the docker file changes at or before that import
+This means that if you are pulling in external data using RUN and a command like `git clone` or `wget` changes in those sources will not automatically be reflected in a rebuilt docker image unless the docker file changes at or before that import.

 #### <A NAME="get-token"></A>5B.
 Get a developer token

-If you have already been approved as a KBase developer.
-A token may be generated from your [kbase account profile](https://narrative.kbase.us/#auth2/account) under the Developer Tokens tab.
+If you have already been approved as a KBase developer, a token may be generated from your [kbase account profile](https://narrative.kbase.us/#auth2/account) under the Developer Tokens tab.

 #### <A NAME="build-tests"></A>5C.
 Build tests of your methods

-Edit the local test config file (`test_local/test.cfg`) with a KBase user account name and token (note that this directory is in .gitignore so will not be copied to github.
+Edit the local test config file (`test_local/test.cfg`) with a developer token (note that this directory is in .gitignore so will not be copied to github.
 You're safe!):

-    test_user = TEST_USER_NAME
     test_token = TEST_TOKEN

 *In the Docker shell*, run tests: